Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution

-To ensure an underpinning of the developed methods, we consider the case of a unique continuation problem for a non-linear elliptic operator.
+To ensure an underpinning of the developed methods, we consider the case of a unique continuation problem for a nonlinear elliptic operator.
 That is, given some interior measurement (or measurements on the part of the boundary), a solution is reconstructed despite lacking boundary data on the part of the boundary.
 Such problems are notoriously ill-posed, and using only the event data set, it is known that the accuracy of any approximation in the whole domain cannot be guaranteed due to the poor global stability \cite{ARRV09}.
 Indeed, in general, stability is no better than logarithmic.
 This means that for perturbations of order $\epsilon$, the error must be expected to be of order $|\log(\epsilon)|^{-\alpha}$ with $\alpha \in (0,1)$.
 In interior subdomains stability is of H\"older type, meaning that the same perturbation gives rise to an $O(\epsilon^\alpha)$ error.
 Computational methods can have, at best, rates that reflect this stability of the continuous problem \cite{BNO24}.
-A convenient a priori assumption is that the missing data of the approximate solution is in a $\delta$-neighbourhood of a finite-dimensional space, $D_N$, where $\delta$ is the smallest distance from the solution to $D_N$ in some suitable topology.
+To improve on these estimates additional assumptions on the solution are needed.
+A convenient a priori assumption is that the missing data of the approximate solution is in a $\delta$-neighbourhood of a finite $N$-dimensional space, $\mcG$, where $\delta$ is the smallest distance from the solution to $\mcG$ in some suitable topology.
 In this case, it is known that the stability is Lipschitz; that is, the problem has similar stability properties to a well-posed problem, and finite element methods can be designed with optimal convergence up to the data approximation error $\delta$.
 For linear model problems discretized using piecewise affine finite element methods with mesh parameter $h$, one can prove the error bound \cite{BO24},

-Here, $C_N$ is a constant that depends on the dimension of the data set $D_N$, the geometry of the available event data, and the smoothness of the exact solution.
+Here, $C_N$ is a constant that depends on the dimension $N$ of the data set $\mcG$, the geometry of the available event data, and the smoothness of the exact solution.
 In particular, $C_N$ typically grows exponentially in $N$.